ucladevx/embark-frontend/README.md

 - VScode's postman.
 Really easy to use, and you could save the scripts for the api backend calls.

 ### 6. Makefile & Prettier
 - We use a prettier script to format the codebase before pushing.
-This script could be run on the root folder using commands `make` or `make format`.
+This script could be run at the root folder using commands `make` or `make format`.

 ## Future thoughts
 - We'll probably change the folder structure a little bit since there definitely are redundancies and unclear purpose folders using this structures.
 But rn is still the early stage.